BEST WESTERN Pride Inn & Suites

 The Tallahassee Regional Airport is only eight miles from this hotel.
 There are golf courses, theaters and a wide selection of restaurants and lounges near the hotel.

-All rooms have been renovated and furnished with 42-inch flat screen televisions, refrigerators, microwaves, coffee makers, hairdryer, iron & ironing board, cable television and alarm clocks.
+All rooms have been renovated and furnished with 42-inch flat screen televisions, refrigerators, microwaves, coffee makers, hair dryer, iron and ironing board, cable television and alarm clocks.

 The hotel has a coin-operated laundry facility for guest use.

 This is a pet-friendly hotel and allows pets for a small fee.

 Guests arriving in Tallahassee to see students or visit universities will love the hotel's close proximity to Florida State University and Florida A&M University, all less than three miles, which makes this hotel perfect for parents' weekend stays, orientation visits and more.

 Whether you are travelling for business or pleasure, come and experience our excellent accommodations, great customer service, and affordable rates and make the BEST WESTERN Pride Inn & Suites your home away from home.
 Enjoy your stay.

 - Wireless internet connection in public areas